AshRouth/SOC/_motions/Ensuring Sex and Gender Are Not Conflated.markdown

 Therefore when data is being collected and analysed to form policy in relation to women, attention should be paid to whether the data is segregated by sex or by gender, and sex segregated data must be collected in order to monitor the effects of biological sex with regard to women’s position in society.

+[Note from SOC - One part of this motion is Out of Order on the basis that it would be of no consequential effect]

+OoO starts:

 For clarity:

 Female is used to refer to sex rather than gender in this motion.